 Strains high in humulene tend to have a relaxing effect.
 A possible side-effect is couch lock, but the benefits of this terpene can include providing the player with a boost of creativity and a sense of calm.
 It also may help with cramping hands from gripping the controller or keyboard for long periods of time as it has an anti-inflammatory element to it as well.
 Some strains would be the crowd favourite, Girl Scout Cookies, or Candyland.

-TL;DR: Cannabis for Cannabis for Competitive Games
+TL;DR: Cannabis for Fast Paced or Sensory Games

-Recap: Cannabis, Terpenes, and Gaming
+Recap: Cannabis, Terpenes, Gaming